March 6, 2020

 GULLIBILITY OF A DUMMY

 A police Lieutenant, handsome William Lundigan, is assigned to track down the killer with the help of his partner, the less handsome, Jeff Corey.
-In the mix is a persistent young reporter, Dorothy Patrick, who works for a tabloid magazine with a reputation for sensationalism.
+In the mix is a persistent young reporter, Dorothy Patrick, who works for a tabloid magazine with a sensationalistic reputation.
 Lundigan is not a fan.
 Patrick, at times a facial mix of the more famous Ginger Rogers, Priscilla Lane and Eve Arden, is pressing him for a scoop on the killings, much to his annoyance.

 Wait.
 Wait.
 Lest I forget an earlier scene.
 Alone in his unlit, dark office, Lundigan audibly questions the seated dummy from behind, searching for definitive clues.
 It is raining as the camera zooms in on his face, suggesting he is at a breaking point.
 In walks Corey telling him to ease up.
 'If you want to talk to a dummy, talk to me.'
-After both detectives leave the office, the “dummy” pivots slightly though still faceless to the audience.
-Pushing the gullibility envelope is a preposterously risky move by “The Judge.”
-Obviously not a heavy breather.
+After both detectives leave the office, the “dummy” pivots slightly—still faceless to the audience—pushing the gullibility envelope in a preposterously risky move by “The Judge.”
+Obviously, he is not a heavy breather or wearing smoke-infused clothing.
 A slick scene with a believability factor at absolute zero.

 Lundigan and Corey stake out the murderer’s apartment building from an empty room.
 When we first see the face of the serial killer, Edwin Max, he cautiously approaches the building.
 This skittish guy does not fit the profile of one who would mockingly toy with Lundigan in his office.
 He dashes off with both detectives in pursuit.
 The climax is a foot chase in an oil refinery among giant pipes, catwalks, and stairways to clichėd heights.
 Leonid Raab’s score cranks up to a crescendo as the police arrive and take aim at Max with a machine gun, bursting water pipes left and right.
 Totally spent from running and with no place to go, Max is cornered by Lundigan.
 He puts one end of the handcuffs on the killer but fails to attach the other end to himself.
-He instructs the killer, 'Follow me, quietly.'
+The following scene would not work if he had.
+He instructs him, 'Follow me, quietly.'
 When Max attempts to walk under the leaking pipes, however, the pouring water sends him into a violent rage and he viciously tries to escape, compromising Lundigan’s grip on the handcuffs.
-The police chalk up Max's problem—and his body outline—to water torture.
-It also explains that this scene would not work if Lundigan were handcuffed.
+The police chalk up Max's fall—and his body outline—to water torture.

 No comments: